auth0/docs/articles/universal-login/index.md

 ## Choosing an experience

 There are two available Experiences in Universal Login.
-The Classic Experience is the same experience that has been available for quite some time, and it uses Javascript controls for each page.
+The Classic Experience uses Javascript controls for each page.
 The New Experience does not require Javascript to work, and it offers a simpler and faster experience for end-users.

 The dialog below lets you select which Experience will be used for default, non-customized pages: